The following are some Frequently Asked Questions (FAQ) about Great Northern War.

 What is the earliest I can enter the event site?

-Unlike in previous years where things could be setup the weekend (or two) before the event, the site this year will be closed until Friday 10th June from 8am.
+Gates will open for campsite set up from 12pm Friday 5 June 2026.
 As the event doesn’t start until 4pm, ensure that you bring your own food/drinks needed prior to Friday dinner (which is the first provided meal of the event for those who booked catered tickets).

 Can I bring animals to the site?